 Here are some of the local and overseas organisations we support through our donations and activities.

-For this reason, the Rotary Club of Upper Northern Beaches is focussing our local community support on organisations dedicated to alleviating this terrible burden.
+For these reasons, the Rotary Club of Upper Northern Beaches is focussing our local community support on organisations dedicated to alleviating this terrible burden.

 Here are some of the worthy groups that we support.
-And we urge you to pitch in and support them, too.
+We urge you to pitch in and support them, too.

 Based in Warriewood, Be Centre is a unique registered children’s charity devoted to providing one-on-one Play Therapy to children.